hannahmaina/Docker-Project/README.md

 # Docker-Project
-explains the docker LifeCycle
-Define
-Docker,
-container,
+## The Project Outline
+'' Docker LifeCycle
+'' Containers vs Virtual Machine
+'' What is Docker, container, and images
+'' Files and folders that each containers have
-volume and its important
+'' volume and its important
-some of command mostly used in docker
+'' Docker registries
+'' How to install docker
+'' Docker Command

 ## What is a container?